 He chooses a gaudy and elaborate chalice and soon feels the pain of his error and he disintegrates before our eyes.
 (Movie special effects of course) Shortly thereafter Indiana Jones has the same situation and chooses a simple plain cup to dip from the water of life in order to save his father.
 For hundreds of years we held an idea of a fancy embellished chalice as the epitome of the Grail and yet it was a simple cup that so often was not even seen.
 Looking back at Dr. Bennett’s thought in education we have sought the Holy Grail in testing, in curriculum, in various new-fangled gimmickry full of trappings and programs and maybe we truly missed the secret of good or great teaching and education.

-“It’s a humbling experience but I think that it is a good one too, for someone who writes books on education to come back into the classroom and stand up there as the teacher dues day after day and be reminded in this way be reminded what it is like in the real world.
+“It’s a humbling experience but I think that it is a good one too, for someone who writes books on education to come back into the classroom and stand up there as the teacher does day after day and be reminded in this way be reminded what it is like in the real world.
 I sometimes think every education writer, every would be education expert and every politician who pontificates as many do so condescendingly, about the failings of the teachers in the front lines of our nation’s public schools ought to be obliged to come in a classroom at least once a year and find out what it is like.
 It might at least impart some moderation to the disrespectful tone which so many politicians speak of teachers.”
 Jonathan Kozol, Letters to a young teacher

-As I started this book by Kozol one of the first letters discusses that first day of teaching we all went through.
-I over the years have had several as I moved from Pennsylvania and my first teaching job to a program I stated in Macon Georgia and then to a school in Warner Robins.
+As I started this book by Kozol one of the first letters he writes about discusses that first day of teaching we all went through.
+Over the years I have had several as I moved from Pennsylvania and my original teaching job to a program I stated in Macon Georgia and then to a school in Warner Robins.
 But the day I recall most vividly and actually forgot about was when I started back after nearly twenty three years away from teaching.
 I started on a Tuesday in September of 2001.
 Just by chance it was September 11th.
 For most of the year had you asked me what day I started teaching I would have responded the weekend after Labor Day.
 However my principal one day came in and said what day did you start and I pulled out a calendar and sure enough my first day was spent in lock down.
 I was replacing a teacher who had a nervous breakdown dealing with the EBD kids that I was thrust into.

 So here I was I had not taught a day in twenty plus years and stuck in a room I should say locked in a room with ten kids who all had been in jail or were on probation still.
 What do you do?
 Curriculum was out the door and over a few minutes we had our windows covered and all outside contact severed.
 Here I was with ten kids who were actually some of the worst in discipline referrals in the school in a tiny room for about five hours.
 I winged it and we got to know each other.
 It wasn’t long till those kids were coming to my class and not going to others which of course did not sit well with some of the other teachers whose classes they were missing.
-I thought about this and still at times wonder why was I being successful with them and another teacher had a nervous breakdown.
+I thought about this and still at times wonder why was I being successful with them and the previous teacher that I replaced had a nervous breakdown.
 I come back to perhaps it is not something we can actually put a label on but an easy word to use is relationships.

 Teaching is about relationships it is about building and maintaining them.
 I went out of my way to know these kids beyond the fact they were all jailbirds or into things most kids in high school would have never thought of.
 After my long dropping of the other day another note from a high school friend who taught Literature in high school in Pennsylvania for thirty six years loving every minute of it.
 I was asked the other day who was my favorite high school teacher and I could at the time only recall one.
 A former class mate from high school sent this email.